openstack/openstack-ansible/doc/source/user/limited-connectivity/index.rst

 Similar packaging mechanisms exist for other Linux distributions.
 We advise mirroring the repositories that host these packages.

-Upstream Ubuntu repositories to mirror for Ubuntu 22.04 LTS:
+Upstream Ubuntu repositories to mirror for Ubuntu 24.04 LTS:

-- jammy
+- noble
-- jammy-updates
+- noble-updates

 OpenStack-Ansible requires several other repositories to install specific components such as Galera and Ceph.